Gigaspaces/xap-docs/site/content/xap/12.2/admin/data-partitioning.markdown

 # Considerations

-- The replication scheme does not take into account `IReplicatable` (partial replication) and replication matrix.
+- The replication scheme does not take into account the `IReplicatable` (partial replication) and replication matrix.
-- In some cases broadcast can cause ownership/SSI problems to happen.
+- In some cases, broadcast can cause ownership/SSI problems.
 - All objects with a given routing value will be stored in the _same partition_.
 This means that a given partition _must_ be able to hold all similarly-routed objects.
-If the routing value does not have uniform distribution the partitioning will be uneven.
+If the routing value does not have uniform distribution, the partitioning will be uneven.
 Use a derived routing field (such as ID field) as the routing field value that gives a flat distribution across all nodes, if possible.